espressif/arduino-esp32/docs/source/lib_builder.rst

     ./build.sh

-If everyting works, you may see the following message: ``Successfully created esp32 image.``
+If everything works, you may see the following message: ``Successfully created esp32 image.``

 Dependencies
 ************

-To build the libraries you will need to install some dependencies.
-Maybe you already have installed, but it is a good idea to check before building.
+To build the library you will need to install some dependencies.
+Maybe you already have installed it, but it is a good idea to check before building.

 - Install all dependencies (**Ubuntu**):